splorp/tersus/readme.txt

 The Tersus theme is absolutely free and conveniently licensed under GPLv3.
 You may use it for personal or commercial projects, as you see fit.
-Please refer to the license file included with the source for more information.
+Please refer to the license document included with the source for more information.

 https://github.com/splorp/tersus/blob/master/license.txt